 2.1 Study area and data

-Multi stage stratified random sampling procedure was used.
-In Tamil Nadu, Northern district of Ranipet was selected as the study area in the first stage as it has 44570 ha of cultivated area under paddy.
-In the next stage, Walaja block was selected from 7 blocks of the district and six villages from the block (Ammoor, Thagarakuppam, Bagaveli, Musiri, Poondi and Mottur) were selected in the third stage.
-A total of 120 farmer households comprising of 15 farmers from each village was selected.
-About 30 market intermediaries including wholesalers, processors, village traders and retailers were selected in addition to estimate price spread.
-Necessary primary data was collected from the sample respondents by means of personal interview method with the help of a pretested and structured schedule during the months of December 2022 to February 2023.
+Multi-stage stratified random sampling procedure was used.
+In Tamil Nadu, the Northern district of Ranipet was selected as the study area in the first stage as it has 44570 ha of cultivated area under paddy.
+In the next stage, Walaja block was selected from 7 blocks of the district and six villages from the block (Ammoor, Thagarakuppam, Bagaveli, Musiri, Poondi, and Mottur) were selected in the third stage.
+A total of 120 farmer households comprising 15 farmers from each village was selected.
+About 30 market intermediaries including wholesalers, processors, village traders, and retailers were selected in addition to estimating price spread.
+Necessary primary data was collected from the sample respondents through personal interview methods with the help of a pretested and structured schedule during the months of December 2022 to February 2023.

 2.2 Marketing margin Analysis